 The role is part-time, so we are seeking an enabling and supportive leader who:

 The position comes with a half-stipend for 3 days a week plus Sundays.

 There are three particular priorities for the incoming incumbent:

-In addition, the person appointed will be the senior Anglican priest at Oakworth who will lead the ministerial team which comprises an SSM colleague, a retired priest with Permission to Officiate and two Readers.
-They will also be the Training Incumbent for any curate deployed to the parish.
+In addition, the person appointed will be the senior Anglican priest at Oakworth who will lead the ministerial team which comprises an SSM colleague, a retired priest with Permission to Officiate and two Readers

-There is a good ministry team in place and the finances and buildings of both Christ Church and St John’s are in good order.
+There is a good ministry team in place and the finances and buildings are in good order.
 Christ Church has recently been reordered, making it a more attractive building for holding events with the community, and there are plans to further improve the facilities there.
 Other recent positive developments include the development of stronger relationships with other organisations in the village, such as the Oakworth Community Trust and Oakworth Village Society.
 The next stage will be to build on these to develop further regular work with young families.